BubbleSort-Empire/empire/exampleSite/content/daily-news/_index.md

 # The ID would be aHR0cHM6Ly90aGVsaW5lcnByb2plY3QuY29tL2luZGV4LnhtbA==
 googleFeedID = "aHR0cHM6Ly90aGVsaW5lcnByb2plY3QuY29tL2luZGV4LnhtbA=="

+# Breaker Feed ID
+# EX: for this Breaker link https://www.breaker.audio/rabbit-hole-2
+# The ID would be rabbit-hole-2
+breakerFeedID = "bubblesort"

 # Audio prefixes are used to build audio urls for episodes.
 This allows episode front matter
 # to only have a need to specify the actual filename of the audio and also allows
 # for easily prepending stats tracking URLS like BluBrry to audio files.